raymondlxc/100-days-of-code/r1-log.md

 ### R1D12
 Completed the problem of second chapter of the algorithm of Princeton.
 Also started to design the update module for the DTD index auto updating system.

+### R1D13
+Oct,22.
+Completed the updating module of the financial table for the indexing system.
+I found that it is quite useful for us to review the code we wrote before and try to improve them.